Pat Boone: Music

+Boone was a student at the California School of Artistic Whistling, which was founded and run by Agnes Woodward.
+Boone was a whistler since he was a boy, and did the whistling in his song Love Letters in the Sand.

-Boone began his career performing at Sunday concerts in Nashville’s Centennial Park.
+Boone began his career performing at Sunday concerts in Nashville's Centennial Park.
 He began recording in April 1953 for Republic Records (not to be confused with the modern label of the same name), and in 1955 signed with Dot Records.
-That year, his cover of Fats Domino’s "Ain't That a Shame" became a hit, setting the tone for the early stage of his career, which often involved covering rhythm and blues songs by Black artists for a predominantly white American audience.
-Dot’s owner, Randy Wood, had released an R&B single by the Griffin Brothers in 1951 titled "Tra La La-a", unrelated to the later LaVern Baker song of the same name, and sought to reuse it after the original failed to chart.
-It became the B-side of Boone’s debut single, "Two Hearts Two Kisses", originally recorded by the Charms.
+That year, his cover of Fats Domino's "Ain't That a Shame" became a hit, setting the tone for the early stage of his career, which often involved covering rhythm and blues songs by Black artists for a predominantly white American audience.
+Dot's owner, Randy Wood, had released an R&B single by the Griffin Brothers in 1951 titled "Tra La La-a", unrelated to the later LaVern Baker song of the same name, and sought to reuse it after the original failed to chart.
+It became the B-side of Boone's debut single, "Two Hearts Two Kisses", originally recorded by the Charms.